moneyhub/api-docs/source/identity-docs.md

 - `transactions:write` - For all transactions that are able to be read it is possible to edit certain fields (e.g. category, notes, etc.).
 Please see the documentation on the transactions endpoint for details of which fields can be edited.
 If `transactions:write` is provided without any `transactions:read` scope there will be an `invalid_scope` error
 - `transactions:write:all` - This allows full access to create transactions, edit all their properties and delete transactions.
 This scope is only available when issuing tokens for users that are managed by the client (only available for use case 2)
 - `accounts:read` - Read access to all accounts
+- `accounts_details:read` - Read access to accounts details such as full account number and sort code.
 - `accounts:write` - Write access to all accounts.
 Please see the accounts endpoint for details of which fields can be edited.
 - `accounts:write:all` - Full write access including the ability to delete accounts.
 This scope is only available when issuing tokens for users that are managed by the client (only available for use case 2)
 - `categories:read` - Read access to a customer's categories.